asankulov/fabrique-test-project/README.md

 ## Running the app

-* Edit .env file from example by adding database credentials
+* Edit `.env` file from example by adding database credentials
-* Just make sure that 80 port is able or change the nginx service exposed port
+* Just make sure that *80* port is able or change the nginx service exposed port
 ```bash

 $ docker-compose up -d --build

 ```

-##To see the swagger docs just go to [localhost/api/docs/](localhost:5000/api/docs/)
+## To see the swagger docs just go to [localhost/api/docs/](localhost/api/docs/)

-## Support
-Telegram: _@kylych_